 One powerful way to show support is by wearing clothing and accessories that convey the message that not all disabilities are visible.
 Many organizations and initiatives have designed t-shirts, hats, pins, and bracelets with slogans or symbols representing non-visible disabilities.

-By proudly wearing these items, you can start conversations and spark curiosity among those who may not be aware of the challenges faced by individuals with non-visible disabilities.
+By confidently wearing these items, you can initiate engaging conversations and ignite curiosity among people who might not be informed about the struggles and challenges faced by individuals with non-visible disabilities.

 Raising awareness about non-visible disabilities is a crucial step towards creating a more inclusive and supportive society.
 By spreading the message that "not all disabilities are visible," we can help educate others and foster empathy and understanding.
 There are various ways individuals can actively participate in raising awareness and promoting inclusion.